MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### OSM API URL

 Select the API instance, configure the URLs including read-only sources and authentication method.
 Basic Authentication, OAuth 1.0a and OAuth 2 are supported, however the API instance on openstreetmap.org only supports OAuth 2 since June 2024.
-These preferences can also changed by selecting _Configure_ for the OpenStreetMap Data layer in the layers modal.
+These preferences can also be changed by selecting _Configure_ for the OpenStreetMap Data layer in the layers modal.

 ### User account